Campo de' Fiori: Executions

 Executions used to be held publicly in Campo de' Fiori.
 Here, on 17 February 1600, the philosopher Giordano Bruno was burnt alive for heresy, and all of his works were placed on the Index of Forbidden Books by the Holy Office.
 In 1889, Ettore Ferrari dedicated a monument to him on the exact spot of his death: He stands defiantly facing the Vatican and was regarded in the first days of a reunited Italy as a martyr to freedom of thought.
 The inscription on the base reads: A BRUNO – IL SECOLO DA LUI DIVINATO – QUI DOVE IL ROGO ARSE ("To Bruno – the century predicted by him – here where the fire burned").
 The body of theologian and scientist Marco Antonio de Dominis was also burned in this square in 1624.
 The condemned women poisoners of the infamous Spana Prosecution, including the central figure Gironima Spana herself, were executed here in 1659–1660.

 In addition to people, the Holy Office burned the Talmud following the Bragadin-Giustiniani dispute in Campo de' Fiori on 9 September 1553, the first day of the Jewish new year holiday, Rosh Hashanah.
 A plaque commemorating this incident was affixed to the marketplace street in Campo de' Fiori in 2011 (the idea of memorializing this event was inspired by the monument to Giordano Bruno).
 The plaque quotes a Talmudic description of the martyrdom of Rabbi Hananiah ben Teradion, who was burned alive wrapped in a Torah scroll; it also quotes "Sha'ali Serufah ba-Esh", a lamentation poem by Meir of Rothenburg written after seeing wagon-loads of Talmudic manuscripts burned in Paris in 1242.

 The demolition of a block of housing in 1858 enlarged Campo de' Fiori, and since 1869, a daily vegetable and fish market that was previously held in Piazza Navona has been held there.
 The ancient cattle fountain known as la Terrina (the "soupbowl") was resited in 1889 and replaced with a copy that now is used to keep cut flowers fresh.
 Its inscription: FA DEL BENE E LASSA DIRE ("Do good and let them talk") suits the gossipy nature of the marketplace.
 In the afternoons, local games of football give way to set-ups for outdoor cafés.

 At night, Campo de' Fiori is a meeting place for tourists and young people coming from all parts of the city.
-After 2000, it was sometimes a dangerous nighttime place in the city due to assaults and affrays by drunk tourists and soccer supporters.
+After 2000, it was sometimes a dangerous nighttime place in the city due to assaults and affrays by drunk tourists and football supporters.